Mawaan Rizwan

-Mawaan Rizwan (born 18 August 1992) is a Pakistani-born British actor, writer and comedian who began his career as a YouTuber.
+Mawaan Rizwan (born 18 August 1992) is a Pakistani-born British actor and comedian who began his career as a YouTuber.
+He created and starred in the BBC Three comedy Juice (2023).
+He won a British Academy Television Award for his performance, in addition to receiving writing nominations.

 Early life

 Rizwan was born in Lahore, Pakistan; his mother, Shahnaz, was one of nine siblings and had starred in a number of black and white Pakistani films.
 As his mother desired a better life for Mawaan and his sister, they emigrated to London in 1994.
 Six years later, at the age of eight, Rizwan and his family were threatened with deportation, but were granted indefinite leave to remain after legal battles and protests for the family's immigration rights.